web-infra-dev/rsbuild/packages/document/docs/en/shared/alias.md

 ## Use `source.alias` Configuration

-Modern.js Builder provides the [source.alias](https://modernjs.dev/builder/en/api/config-source.html#sourcealias) configuration option, which corresponds to the webpack/Rspack native [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) configuration.
+Rsbuild provides the [source.alias](https://rsbuild.dev/en/api/config-source.html#sourcealias) configuration option, which corresponds to the webpack/Rspack native [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) configuration.
 You can configure this option using an object or a function.

 ### Use Cases